 Now that you’ve been admitted to the CIA, you’re about to embark on a robust academic and professional journey.
 Once you graduate, you’ll be ready to start your career with the knowledge and experience that today’s top employers are seeking.

-As an admitted student, you’re required to adhere to standards of conduct prior to and during your time at the CIA:
+As an admitted student, you’re required to adhere to standards of professionalism prior to and during your time at the CIA:

 When not wearing your chef’s uniform, you must wear business-professional attire while in all academic buildings (this includes orientation).
-Learn the dos and don’ts of dressing at the CIA:
+Learn the dos and don’ts of The Culinary Institute of America dress code:

 Your chef’s uniform is included in your tuition costs, but remember that you must supply your own pair of kitchen-appropriate shoes.
 They must be black, slip-resistant, have an enclosed heel, and be sturdy.
 Learn more about how to respect your uniform: